voyeg3r/dotfaster/vim/wiki/dicasvim.md

     ^r ................
 Ctrl-r
     a ................. paste register 'a'

-# How many open buffers?
+# How many open buffers do I have?
 + http://superuser.com/a/345593/45032
 + http://stackoverflow.com/a/42024307/2571881